sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 I order Ubuntu 20.04.
 Unlike 20.04 that you can download from Ubuntu,  the Tuxedo version has the Tuxedo logo.
 As I ordered Ubuntu and not Tuxedo OS I would rather that the Ubuntu logo appeared rather than Tuxedo's when starting and they also added desktop icons to the desktop which I dislike.
 Maybe they could leave Ubuntu as close to stock as possible - but this is not so important.

 There was no Ubuntu Snap store (but snapd is installed), just Gnome's and a KDE store.
-I'm not sure if 20.04 comes with the Snap store or not but I did expect it to be installed, but this can easily be added via the terminal.
+I'm not sure if 20.04 comes with the Snap store or not (maybe this only comes in 20.10) but I did expect it to be installed, but this can easily be added via the terminal.

 The Gnome Activities hot corner was also turned off, I re-enabled this via Gnome Tweaks.
 This is so useful and the wave effect looks cool!
 Why was this switched off?